r88rfgd/AdWage-Extention/README.md

 ### Microsoft Edge

-#### Enable Chrome Extensions:
 1. Go to `edge://extensions/`
 2. Enable **Allow extensions from other stores**
-3. Follow the Chrome installation steps above
+3. Enable **Developer mode**
+4. Click **Load unpacked**
+5. Select the folder containing the extension files

 ---

 ### Firefox

-#### Temporary Installation:
+> ⚠️ Firefox support is experimental and may require compatibility adjustments.

 1. Go to `about:debugging#/runtime/this-firefox`
 2. Click **Load Temporary Add-on**
-3. Select the `manifest.json` file in the extracted directory
+3. Select the `manifest.json` file from the extracted folder

-> **Note**: For permanent installation, the extension must be modified for Firefox compatibility and signed by Mozilla.

 ---

 ### Opera

-#### Using Chrome Extensions:
 1. Install the **Install Chrome Extensions** add-on from Opera's Add-ons store
-2. Follow the Chrome installation steps above
+2. Navigate to `opera://extensions`
+3. Enable **Developer mode**
+4. Click **Load unpacked extension**
+5. Select the folder containing the extension files

 ---

 ### Brave

-#### Standard Installation:
 1. Navigate to `brave://extensions/`
 2. Enable **Developer mode**
-3. Follow the Chrome installation steps above
+3. Click **Load unpacked**
+4. Select the folder containing the extension files

 ---